2022 Tim Hortons Brier: CTRS ranking

+Map of teams

 Wild card selection

 Curling Canada included three wild card teams, continuing a process started with the 2021 Brier.
 The teams – skipped by Brad Gushue (Newfoundland and Labrador), Matt Dunstone (Saskatchewan) and Jason Gunnlaugson (Manitoba) – were the top three in the Canadian Team Ranking System standings who had not otherwise qualified by winning their provincial championship nor by being the reigning Team Canada champion.